Hjyheart/Twitter-Text-Mining/README.md

 ## Data Collecting Strategy

 All the users are collected from 6 famous twitter account: SenateDems, HouseDemocrats, TheDemocrats, SenateGOP, HouseGOP and GOP, 3 for Democracy and 3 for Republic.
+We call the API, then Twitter will give us a list of followers randomly.
+However, Twiiter free developer account is only allowed to send request to check following list 1 time/min, so check all the users are unrealistic.
 The strategy to get users only following one party is quite tricky.
-Twiiter free developer account is only allowed to send request to check following list 1 time/min, so check all the users are unrealistic.

 Steps:
 1. Get user lists from Democracy first, then insert them into ElasticSearch (database), mark them Demo set id unique.
 Right now, in the database, users may follow both D and R.